Amitvs9/tntAggregator/README.md

 # TntAssignement

-# to run application using docker
+# To run application using docker
  If you have docker installed and, you do not need to be super user to run docker command simply run the following command
   ./run.sh